Email Queue Explained: Fix Delivery Delays In 2026

 Volume spikes

 If you suddenly send 200k messages, your sender may accept them fast, but the receiver side will not.
-Queuing smooths the spike so you do not slam providers
+Queuing smooths the spike so you do not slam providers.
+Understanding blast vs bulk email can help you manage expectations.

 Provider limits